A statistical understanding of oxygen vacancies in distorted high-entropy oxides: Results

 Vacancy energy $E_{\rm v} $ will be related to the B-site oxygen bonding as it is typically stronger than A-site oxygen bonding and dominates the bonding energy in perovskites \cite{jing_role_2020}.
 Intuitively, variations in A-site size will cause variations in B-site bonding (Figure \ref{fig:sim_panel}a) \cite{jing_role_2020}.
+Such octahedra distortions have been directly observed with scanning transmission electron microscopy (STEM) in high-entropy oxides \cite{su_direct_2022,zou_high-entropy-induced_2025}.
 To quantify this, we first find the energy-minimized structures of the initial supercells of various HE and LE samples with no oxygen vacancies.
-After energy minimization of each supercell, we record the bond lengths and bond angles of B-O bonds for all 768 oxygen atoms (see Methods).
+After energy minimization, we record the bond lengths and bond angles of B-O bonds for all 768 oxygen atoms (see Methods).
+Variance in bond length is known to affect properties in high-entropy materials and has been used as a predictor of phase stability \cite{sivak_discovering_2025}.
 As shown in Figure \ref{fig:sim_panel}b, a large variance in A-site cation size $\sigma_{\rm A}$ leads to higher root mean squared deviations (RMSD) for both the B-O bond lengths and the B-O-B bond angles.
-This suggests that large $\sigma_{\rm A}$ leads to a broader distribution of B-site oxygen bonding geometries, hence a broader distribution of energy to create an oxygen vacancy.
+This suggests that a large $\sigma_{\rm A}$ leads to a broader distribution of B-site oxygen bonding geometries, hence a broader distribution of energy to create an oxygen vacancy.

-The oxygen vacancy formation energy $E_{\rm v} $ is calculated using Eq.~\ref{eq:E_sim_calc}, where $E_{\rm bulk}$ and $E_{\rm defect}$ are the total energy of a relaxed supercell before and after removing one oxygen atom, and $ E_{\rm O_2}$ ($-9.52$\,eV) is the energy from forming gaseous oxygen estimated from the tabulated elemental phase reference of oxygen \cite{stevanovic_correcting_2012}.
-It should be noted that our calculated vacancy formation energy values range from 0.15 to 1.4 eV, much larger than the mean average error of 0.03 eV relative to DFT the MLUIP reports for disordered systems \cite{matlantis_paper}, so MLUIP error is likely relatively small in our calculations.
+The oxygen vacancy formation energy $E_{\rm v} $ is calculated using Eq.~\ref{eq:E_sim_calc}, where $E_{\rm bulk}$ and $E_{\rm defect}$ are the total energy of a relaxed supercell before and after removing one oxygen atom, and $ E_{\rm O_2}$ is the energy from forming gaseous oxygen found to be $-9.71$\,eV with the Matlantis potential (compared to the DFT tabulated elemental phase reference $-9.52$ eV \cite{stevanovic_correcting_2012}).
+It should be noted that our calculated vacancy formation energy values range from 0 to 2.5 eV, much larger than the mean average error of 0.03 eV relative to DFT the MLUIP reports for disordered systems \cite{matlantis_paper}.